NXT UK TakeOver: Blackpool II: Storylines

 The card included five matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the NXT UK brand, while storylines were produced on WWE's weekly television programme, NXT UK.

-On the 7 November episode of NXT UK, Mark Andrews and Flash Morgan Webster's match ended in a no contest after Gallus (Mark Coffey and Wolfgang) and Imperium (Fabian Aichner and Marcel Barthel) interfered.
-On the 12 December episode, Gallus' title match against Imperium ended in a no contest after Andrews, Webster, and Grizzled Young Veterans (James Drake and Zack Gibson) brawled.
-Then, Johnny Saint and Sid Scala came out and announced that Gallus would defend against Andrews and Webster, Grizzled Young Veterans, and Imperium at TakeOver: Blackpool II in a ladder match.
+On the November 7, 2019, episode of NXT UK, Mark Andrews and Flash Morgan Webster's match ended in a no contest after Gallus (Mark Coffey and Wolfgang) and Imperium (Fabian Aichner and Marcel Barthel) interfered.
+On the December 12 episode, Gallus's tag title match against Imperium ended in a no contest after Andrews, Webster, and Grizzled Young Veterans (James Drake and Zack Gibson) brawled.
+Then, Johnny Saint and Sid Scala came out and announced that Gallus would defend the NXT UK Tag Team Championship against Andrews and Webster, Grizzled Young Veterans, and Imperium at TakeOver: Blackpool II in a ladder match.

-On the 28 November episode of NXT UK, after Piper Niven's match against Jinny, Toni Storm returned and attacked Kay Lee Ray.
-Then on the 5 December episode, after Storm's match with Killer Kelly, Ray attacked Storm and Niven came out and helped but Storm however said that she did not need Niven's help.
-On the 12 December episode, after Kay Lee Ray's match with Isla Dawn, Ray grabbed the mic and talked trash about Storm and Niven only for them to come out and Ray attacked both superstars.
-As Ray was leaving, Sid Scala announced that Ray would defend her title against Storm and Niven in a triple threat match at TakeOver: Blackpool II.
+On the November 28, 2019, episode of NXT UK, after Piper Niven's match against Jinny, Toni Storm returned and attacked Kay Lee Ray.
+Then on the December 5 episode, after Storm's match with Killer Kelly, Ray attacked Storm and Niven came out and helped but Storm, however, said that she did not need Niven's help.
+On the December 12 episode, after Kay Lee Ray's match with Isla Dawn, Ray grabbed the mic and talked trash about Storm and Niven only for them to come out and Ray attacked both.
+As Ray was leaving, Sid Scala announced that Ray would defend the NXT UK Women's Championship against Storm and Niven in a triple threat match at TakeOver: Blackpool II.